xinyee20/tp/docs/team/nijnxw.md

   * Highlights: This enhancement required the in-depth analysis of the UI and Logic component.
     The implementation was also challenging as it involved using JavaFX which is a relatively new framework that I needed to pick up quickly.
-I was not able to see through the implementation for the Ui component due to time constraint, thus I handed it over to my other team member to work on the Ui aspect of the command.
+I was not able to see through the implementation for the Ui component due to time constraint, thus I handed it over to my other team member to work on it.

 * **New Feature 4**: Added the ability to load and save the questions into a json file
   * What it does: Stores the questions in the application as a json file when a user exits the application.